-Three people critical after incident at Listen In Auckland dance concert at Mt Smart Stadium
+Three people critical after taking substance at Listen In Auckland dance concert

-Three people are in a critical condition after attending an Auckland dance concert last night.
+Three people are in a critical condition after taking a substance at an Auckland dance concert last night.

-It is understood five people became unwell at the Listen In concert at Mt Smart Stadium.
+St John Ambulance confirmed five people were hospitalised during the Listen In concert at Mt Smart Stadium after 10pm yesterday.

-Three people are in critical condition, one person is in serious condition, and one person is in moderate condition following the incident.
+Three are in critical condition and one is in serious condition after becoming unwell because of a substance they had taken.

+Another person is in a moderate condition in hospital, but that was not related to a substance they had taken.

+St John Ambulance head of public affairs Victoria Hawkins said they could not confirm if the people hospitalised had had a drug overdose.

 READ MORE: